-The SSMU Eating Disorder and Support Resource Centre will offer a drop-in program specialized for eating disorders, free of charge.
-Volunteers, with an understanding of eating disorders and trained in non-judgemental support, will be available to talk to or share a safe space with.
+The SSMU Eating Disorder and Support Resource Centre offers a drop-in program specialized for eating disorders, free of charge.
+Volunteers, with an understanding of eating disorders and trained in non-judgemental support, are available to talk to or share a safe space with.
 Whether you would like to come and have lunch or talk about what you’re going through, anyone is welcome to drop by.
 The aim of this program is to create a space where everyone can feel comfortable sharing their experiences, and feel validated in doing so.

 The Centre is consulting with a number of McGill and SSMU departments to assess their knowledge of eating disorders as well as their deficiencies in support.
 Please fill out this survey below and send an email to firstname.lastname@example.org if you’d like to get more involved!

 The Centre aims to pressure the McGill administration to provide more resources and assistance to eating disorder support on campus.
 We also plan to develop eating disorder awareness workshops for various McGill departments.

 We are acutely aware of the lack of resources available to universities for mental health care, and are aiming to conduct more research on provincial resources as well as legislation around care.
 Once completed, we will compile and share a listing of those resources to other schools in the province, as well as work together to pressure the provincial government to allocate more resources and change legislation – more details to come!